 Even ALF – who I reference as a HUGE fan, btw – taught us a good amount about how we see the world.
 This affably bizarre alien reminded us that we are not alone in seeing how ridiculous everyday life can be and that it’s okay to laugh it off sometimes.

 Truth be told, I still have an ALF doll in my office.
-Whenever I feel like an Alien from another planet come to study humans and their ways, “he” reminds me about the humor in all of it and that I chose to keep my eyes open because I love my fellow humans and I believe we are on a very profound, fast-tracked evolutionary path.
+Whenever I feel like an Alien from another planet come to study humans and their ways, “he” reminds me about the humor in all of it and that I chose to keep my eyes open because I love my fellow humans and I believe we are on a very profound, fast-tracked evolutionary path where we learn the art of real psychic readings from psychic medium Charlotte North Carolina and other spiritual skills.

 So as many of you mourn what you see as a loss and start throwing Molotov Cocktails at 2016 so as to obliterate the memory of it as we move in to a new year, take a moment to honor the memories of those beacons of hope who have been brought back in to our public consciousness once more to let us know that even though it seems like we are fighting an uphill battle sometimes, we have the power of our light (and most likely The Force as well) to guide us forward.